Enprogames/Enprogames/README.md

 ### Hi there 👋

-I'm a fourth year student majoring in computer science named Ethan Posner, currently attending Vancouver Island University.
-I mostly code in Python, but have experience with JavaScript, PHP, HTML/CSS, C/C++, and Java.
+I'm Ethan Posner.
+I majored in computer science at Vancouver Island University.
+I mostly code in C# and Python, but have experience with JavaScript, PHP, HTML/CSS, C/C++, and Java.

+Most of my time is focused at Yourgene Health Canada, where my team and I work hard to develop and maintain software for instruments that are used for [DNA size selection](https://yourgenehealth.com/our-products/technologies/next-generation-size-selection/).

 I have lots of experience developing full-stack web applications using Python, PHP, HTML/CSS, and JavaScript.
 I gained lots of experience in this while working at [Bytedeck Learning Society](https://github.com/bytedeck) for my summer 2023 co-op.